SOUTHERN LESSER GALAGO

 Males hoot when they approach females.
 When they are anxious, they express it differently depending on how fearful they are.
 A sneeze is indicative of low stress; a shivering shutter or rapid knocking is a mild alarm.
 High stress levels are expressed through explosive coughs, clucks, and yaps, whereas plaintive calls sound like whistles or wails.
 During agonistic encounters, which usually occur at the borders of their territory, dominant males (the oldest) grunt, yap, and spit or scream.
 They also chase, grab, or bite their adversary while vocalizing.
 The loser escapes by running away.

 Scent is another strong communication tool.
-Both males and females have glands on their sternum and mouth that they rub against various surfaces and branches in the areas they live in to delineate their territory.
+Both males and females have glands on their sternum (the area located at the breastbone) and mouth that they rub against various surfaces and branches in the areas they live in to delineate their territory.
 They scent mark systematically when other galago species are in the neighborhood.
 These primates also practice urine-washing—they (mostly dominant males) wet their hands and feet in urine before participating in social grooming.
 The urine is therefore transferred to the fur of the group members who become easily identifiable by odor.
 Urine washing is common when the bushbabies enter a new location so they can saturate it with their own smell.
 This behavior may be associated with fear.
 The urine may also improve their grip for climbing up tree trunks.

 The southern lesser galago is polygynous and the territory of dominant males overlaps with that of several females.
 Larger males are usually able to consort with all the females but smaller males are opportunistic and can find a few females willing to accept their courtship.
 These primates are biologically able to start a family at nine months old and males leave their native group at 10 months old, although they rarely reproduce until they reach the age of 15 months.